nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 | **ValidatedSoftwareLCM** | software | old\_software |
 | **VulnerabilityLCM** | software | old\_software |

-The following jobs rely on deprecated DLM objects and must be migrated using the migration job.
-Going forward, please use only core Software Version and Contact models:
+Before continuing to use the following jobs and any associated reports, you must first run the migration job.
+These jobs previously relied on deprecated DLM objects and now utilize core objects.
+In the future, please exclusively use the core Software Version and Contact models:

 - CVE Tracking \- \> Generate Vulnerabilities
 - Device/Software Lifecycle Reporting \- \> Device Software Validation Report